nmikelis/python_exercises/README.md

 # python_exercises
 A set of exercises in Python from beginner to advanced

-VS code editor commit